Brow Henna Course Material

-Dry Time The henna has to be completely dry.
+Dry Time The henna has to be completely dry (at least 30 minutes).
 You cannot use a fan.
 Tap gently with your finger to make sure it is dry and “crunchy” through the entire brow.
 Don’t forget when removing you need to soften it a bit first with water.
 We want to soften and gently wipe, not rub.
 Also, the color can change up to 24 hours after removal.
 Generally the first 20 minutes or so is the most change.

 Aftercare Make sure to advise your clients of aftercare: waiting 24 hours to get them in super wet or in steam, and cleansing with Belma Remove at home is safer than most makeup removers (this is a great way to retail those to your clients!).
 Cleansing with cool water can help preserve the skin stain.
 They can reschedule as soon as they like.
 If you need to redo due to too warmth or too cool or too light it is safe to do immediately, but they recommend waiting until the 24 hour period so you see the true results.
 Definitely make notes of what you used so you will know what to do for your client going forward.

 Remember that one henna service should be offered between $50 and $70.
 You can help ease the cost to your clients, and ensure client retention, by offering packages.
 For example, you can offer clients a 3-pack or 6-pack of henna treatments at a discounted rate every 2-3 weeks.